© Julian Dolman

 Sybil Nolan, The Herald Sun, April 2008

 Barbara Zavros graduated with a Bachelor of Music (Honours) from the Victorian College of the Arts.
-As a student at the college she was a recipient of the Athenaeum Award, Margaret Sutherland Bursary Award, Murray Ormond Vagg Scholarship and the Mabel Kent Estate Award.
+During her studies she was a recipient of the Athenaeum Award, Margaret Sutherland Bursary Award, Murray Ormond Vagg Scholarship and the Mabel Kent Estate Award.
+A finalist in the Australian Singing Competition in 2014, where she was awarded a full scholarship to complete a Masters of Music at the Guildhall School of Music and Drama in London.

 Since 2008 Barbara has been a finalist in many of Australia’s singing competitions including the Opera Awards, Opera Foundation’s German and New York Scholarships, Royal Melbourne Philharmonic Aria, and in 2011 Barbara was the winner of the 87th Herald Sun Aria.